oscapstone/oscapstone.github.io/_build/html/_sources/labs/lab5.rst.txt

 .. warning::

   Please test your implementation using the code below or equivalent logic code, but you **must output the stack pointer**.
-This test should work in both exception level 0 and level 1.
+This test should work in both exception level 0.

 .. code:: c